-KDKA AM’s John Shumway talks to Pirates President Frank Coonelly.
+KDKA AM’s Larry and John talk to Pirates President Frank Coonelly live in Bradenton, FLA.